19hours/sg-statutes/Acts/Medical (Therapy, Education and Research) Act.md

 (2) If the gift is made without specifying a donee, the designated officer of the approved hospital in which the death of the deceased person has taken place or to which the body of the deceased person has been removed may accept the gift as donee upon or following the death for the purposes of section 7(a) or (b), as the case may be.

-[4/2010 wef 17/02/2010]
+[4/2010]

 ### Rights and duties of donee

-11\.—(1) The donee may accept or reject the gift of a body or part thereof.
+11\.—(1) A donee may accept or reject a gift of a body or part of a body.

 (2) If the gift is of a part of the body of a deceased person, the donee shall cause the part to be removed without unnecessary mutilation.

-After removal of the part, custody of the remainder of the body shall vest in the surviving spouse, next of kin or other person under obligation to dispose of the body.
+(3) After removal of the part of the body under subsection (2), custody of the remainder of the body shall vest in the surviving spouse, next‑of‑kin or other person under obligation to dispose of the body.

 ### Authority to remove parts of unclaimed bodies

 12\.
 Where the body of a deceased person has not been claimed from an approved hospital or from an institution maintained on public funds, for more than 24 hours after death, the Director may authorise in writing the use of the body or any specified part for the purposes of medical or dental education, research, advancement of medical or dental science, therapy or transplantation.

-[4/2010 wef 17/02/2010]
+[4/2010]

 ## PART III